 Organic Italian Oyster Mushroom Sawdust Spawn

 Italian Oysters (Pleurotus pulmonarius) are thicker and meatier than blue oyster mushrooms, and their brown frilled caps can grow quite large.
-They have a mild flavor, earthy aroma, and are favorite among those who prefer a sturdier oyster mushroom.
-Oyster mushrooms are great for beginners because they colonize quickly and are reliable producers.
-They are also ideal for commercial cultivation, especially when grown on straw.
+They have a mild flavor, earthy aroma, and are a favorite among those who prefer a sturdier oyster mushroom.

 Recommended use: